R-Finance/rfinance/content/about.md

 ---

 R/Finance was founded in the fall of 2008, by a small group of open source package authors, finance industry practitioners, and finance professors.
 Inspired by popular workshops and summer schools about "R in Finance" held by Diethelm Wuerts at Meielisalp in the Swiss mountains, the inaugural R/Finance conference took place at the Chicago campus of the University of Illinois (UIC) in April 2009.

 From its humble beginning, R/Finance has maintained the single-track presentation model.
-With presentations from some of the most knowledgeable emerging and experienced professionals in the field, attendees never experience the fear of missing out on the presentations they find most interesting.
+With presentations by some of the most knowledgeable emerging and experienced professionals in the field, attendees never experience the fear of missing out on the most interesting content.
 Large round tables set in a single expansive conference hall encourage easy conversations among a group of participants originating from nearly every continent on the planet.
-With access to a fast and scalable internet connection, participants can quickly post notes online, share pictures of their favorite presentations, or write and commit code to new and existing open source collaborations.
+Attendees are given access to a [secure internet connection](https://accc.uic.edu/services/infrastructure/network/wireless/), and can quickly access markets, post content online, download and experiment with packages discovered at the conference, or write and commit code with new and existing open source collaborations.

 At the heart of R/Finance is an open source community, uniquely unparalleled in both its breadth and depth.
-Emerging and experienced participants alike return each year to build new relationships, deepen old ones, and be inspired by the work of their peers.
+Emerging and experienced attendees alike return each year to build new relationships, deepen old ones, and be inspired by the work of their peers.

 ## R Packages and Code

 In many important fields, valuable intellectual property is a closely held secret.
-Sometimes we find published works and generalized approaches in close proximity to these propriety methods, and at R/Finance, sometimes these generalized approaches get developed, documented, packaged, and open sourced.
-A few of these open source collaborations have produced R packages trusted and used by some of the largest private investment and technology firms in existence today.
+Sometimes, we find published works and generalized approaches in close proximity to these propriety methods.
+At R/Finance, sometimes these generalized approaches get developed, documented, packaged, and open sourced.

 Amidst an open atmosphere of relevant conversations, some of the most successful open source collaborations in both R and Finance have been